mila-studios/ai4h_aims-au/papers/aimsdistill/README.md

 jurisdiction. `au.pth` is also the classifier behind [AIMS-QA](../aimsqa/)'s Agent 1 — same 1.47 GB
 artefact, so publishing it once serves both papers.

-> **Note on hosting.** The weights are on Google Drive and the code is on a personal GitHub
+> **Note on hosting.** The weights are archived on Figshare with a DOI.
+The code is on a
-> account, so neither has a DOI.
-Keep both URLs alive — they are what the published paper cites.
+> personal GitHub account, so it has no DOI — keep that URL alive, it is what the published
+> paper cites.
+>
 ## Citation

 ```bibtex